lemalcs/Khernet/README.md

   - Audio
   - Video
   - Any binary file

+- Online and offline updates (for restricted environments 🤐)

-> You can send and receive files up to 2 GB.
+> You can send and receive files with a size up to 2 GB.

 ## Prerequisites

-- .NET Framework 4.0
+- .NET Framework 4.5 (installed automatically by this application if needed)

 ## Supported systems
 Windows Vista SP2 (KB2533623) - Windows 10 (not RT)